eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

 Using strings is great for simple data that has a textual representation.
 Quite often however your data will be more complex, so you need some kind of protocol that defines how your data is structured.

-Of course, you can define your own protocol and pass the raw memory to eCAL (you would use the raw `eCAL::CPublisher()` to do that).
-Our recommended way however is to use Google protobuf, because:
+Our recommended way is to use Google protobuf to do that, because:

 * It solves the problem of how to serialize and de-serialize data for you
 * You get downward compatibility out of the box (if you follow the guidelines)